Multi-Agency Probe Ties Quartet To 84 Burglaries In Eight NJ Counties, Rockland

 A car crash in Hackensack and traffic stop in Verona produced key clues in the takedown of a mixed-gender crew believed responsible for 84 home burglaries in eight New Jersey counties and Rockland, authorities said.

-After finding proceeds in the car following the March 17 crash, detectives identified Keith Perry, 38, of Teaneck as the burglar who threatened to shoot an Englewood homeowner during a home invasion late last year, state Attorney General Gurbir S. Grewal said Monday.
+After finding proceeds in the car following the March 17 crash, detectives identified Keith Perry, age 38, of Teaneck as the burglar who threatened to shoot an Englewood homeowner during a home invasion late last year, state Attorney General Gurbir S. Grewal said Monday, May 3.

 A huge assist came from Cedar Grove Police Officer Dominick Buscio, who responded to a Verona burglary call last December and found “a critical piece of evidence” while making an arrest, Verona Police Chief Christopher Kiernan said.